-1.5.1 Issues Associated with the Proposed Project
+1.7.1 Issues Associated with the Proposed Project

-Environmental and Social Issues associated with school construction activities were identified based on previous history and detailed project activities.
-These are detailed in CHAPTER TWO.
+Environmental and social Issues associated with school construction activities were identified based on previous history and detailed project activities.
+These are detailed in Chapter 2.

-1.5.2 Regulatory Framework with Associated Issues
+1.7.2 Regulatory Framework with Associated Issues

-Description the relevant regulations and standards governing environmental quality, health and safety, protection of sensitive areas, sitting, land use control as detailed in CHAPTER THREE.
+Description the relevant regulations and standards governing environmental quality, health and safety, protection of sensitive areas, sitting, land use control as detailed in Chapter 3.

-1.5.3 How the Situation is Currently (Baseline Situation)
+1.7.3 How the Situation is Currently (Baseline Situation)

-In order to gauge the extent of impact, it is crucial to establish the status quo (Chapter 4).
-The consulting team conducted the baseline study of the current level of impacts.
+To gauge the extent of impact, it is crucial to establish the status quo (Error!
+Reference source not found.).
+T he consulting team conducted the baseline study of the current level of impacts.
 This involved a specialized study on flora and fauna, air, soil and water.

-It also covered socioeconomic issues, noise, vibration, air quality, etc. The aim of ascertaining the baseline it to appreciate to what extent the proposed project can alleviate or exacerbate the current situation.
+It also covered socioeconomic issues, noise, and vibration etc. The aim of ascertaining the baseline it to appreciate to what extent the proposed project can alleviate or exacerbate the current situation.
+Issues from Key Stakeholders